Brilliant Solutions for Repairing Walls and Ceilings

 If you have a water-stained ceiling, a stain-blocking primer is mandatory to prevent the stain from bleeding through a fresh coat of paint.
 You could roll on primer, but there are two spray-can products you should consider first: Kilz Upshot and Zinsser Covers Up are both stain-blocking primers, and both have nozzles that shoot upward—perfect for ceiling work.
 Upshot is tinted to match aged, unpainted ceiling texture.
 Covers Up is a lighter shade of off-white.
 So if you’re lucky, the primer will blend in and you won’t have to paint the whole ceiling.
-You’ll find one or the other (but probably not both) at home centers and paint stores.

 Every fix-it guy we know—DIYer or pro—loves selfstick metal patches.
 Just stick one over the hole and mud over it.
-Find them in sizes from 4 x 4 in. to 8 x 8 in. for about $5 at home centers.
+Find them in sizes from 4 x 4 in. to 8 x 8 in.

 Patch and Protect